univrsal/waechter/README.md

 Planned features:

-- Connection history to log what are made by which application
+- Connection history to log what connections are made by which application
 - Persistent rules that are saved and loaded on startup
 - Long-term traffic statistics and graphs